quii/learn-go-with-tests/json.md

 ## Wrapping up

 We've continued to safely iterate on our program using TDD, making it support new endpoints in a maintainable way with a router and it can now return JSON for our consumers.
-In the next chapter we will cover persisting the data and sorting our league.
+In the next chapter, we will cover persisting the data and sorting our league.

 What we've covered:

 - **Routing**.
 The standard library offers you an easy to use type to do routing.
 It fully embraces the `http.Handler` interface in that you assign routes to `Handler`s and the router itself is also a `Handler`.
 It does not have some features you might expect though such as path variables (e.g `/users/{id}`).
 You can easily parse this information yourself but you might want to consider looking at other routing libraries if it becomes a burden.
-Most of the popular ones stick to the standard library's philosophy of also implementing `http.Handler`
+Most of the popular ones stick to the standard library's philosophy of also implementing `http.Handler`.
 - **Type embedding**.
 We touched a little on this technique but you can [learn more about it from Effective Go](https://golang.org/doc/effective_go.html#embedding).
 If there is one thing you should take away from this is that it can be extremely useful but _always thinking about your public API, only expose what's appropriate_.
 - **JSON deserializing and serializing**.
 The standard library makes it very trivial to serialise and deserialise your data.
 It is also open to configuration and you can customise how these data transformations work if necessary.